BritClousing/EOSAI/EOSAI/wiki-backup/Home.md

 	* Classes invovled in this: See "Historical Information" folder.
 * **Stationary Unit Placement** - The AI should distribute his units in a way that allows him to defend his territory (e.g. aircraft and ground units near the front).
 The AI should keep vulnerable units (e.g. transports) further away from the front, away from enemy submarines and aircraft.
 The AI might want to place some units in areas to attack incoming enemies (e.g. place destroyers in waterways where enemy submarines might try to move).
 	* Classes involved in this: See EOSAIWarzoneLocation.h
-* **Communication Personality** (writing messages to allow the AI to communicate with players in a way that displays some individual personality - e.g. "Nobody crosses the British Empire.
+* **Communication Style** (writing messages to allow the AI to communicate with players in a way that displays some individual personality - e.g. "Nobody crosses the British Empire.
 We've put up with your insolence long enough.")
-I think the communication personality should be customizable for each game.
+I think the communication personality should be customizable by game-developers (i.e. there should be a way for the game to pass-in conversation information to EOSAI, rather than hard-coding it in the library).
 I'm not sure what the best way to accomplish this would be.
 Maybe create a class that holds various text messages.
 The game passes in this class to the AI.
 This would allow a third-party game to create customized leaders.
+Maybe there should be a way for modders to design AI personalities.
 	* Classes involved in this: See "Strategic AI" Folder

+Do not work on this right now:

 * **EOSAIViewer** - The idea behind the Viewer is to allow developers to get a high-level view of what/why the AI is doing.
 This is important for debugging.

-## EOSAI Concepts
+(I need to do some high-level design of this.)

 ## EOSAI Viewer Application

 The EOSAIViewer Application gives developers a good high-level view of what the AI is doing and why.
 It's at the beginning stages of development.
+This component is not very developed at all.
+It needs more design and mock-up work.
+I'll be looking into this.

 ### Building the Viewer